natalia-ignateva/authentication-workflow-nodejs/README.md

-# JavaScript Algorithms Practice
+# Authentification worcflow with Node.js and Password

-A project which implemented an example of authentication workflow using Passport, Node, and .
+A project which implemented an example of authentication workflow using Node.js, Passport, Postgres and Sequelize.

 ## Language